 A wave-sheaf of words offer unto Him from thine imagination, hymns also as first-fruits, and send up clustered hymns thy tongue hath culled (Ephraem Syrus.
 AD CLERUM: ON SPEAKING OF The DIVINE MYSTERIES).

 The wave-sheaf offering occurred on a Sunday after the Passover and during the Days of Unleavened Bread and was used to count until the day of Pentecost, the feast of first fruits (more on the meaning of the wave-sheaf and its connection to firstfruits is included in the article Pentecost: Is It More Than Acts 2?).
+Since it is not called a Feast or holy convocation in the Bible, it is not kept in groups like the Continuing Church of God (see also How to Keep God's Festivals).
+But the date is still used to help calculate Pentecost.

 Jesus fulfilled this Himself on a Sunday and would not at first allow Himself to be touched.
 Notice the following: